 In addition to the development of all of the subject specific skills, we believe children have the right to be creative and expressive and lose themselves in their art work and explorations.
 Giving children time and the freedom to express themselves how they choose can be a wonderful opportunity to develop a lifelong interest as well as a channel for developing their own mental wellbeing.

-We teach art in a knowledge rich and skill based way which follows a process of ‘talk for art’ whereby we begin by exploring an art movement or an artist, delving deeply into the processes, the history and the techniques that have been used.
-We then use our knowledge to imitate work in this style to really get a feel for this way of working.
-Children will then be challenged to undertake an innovation on this style where they can vary different aspects of the piece and then finally to create their own unique piece of art, influenced by their explorations.
+We teach art in a knowledge rich and skill based way which begins by exploring an art movement or an artist, delving deeply into the processes, the history and the techniques that have been used.
+We then develop the children's skills to enable them to build on what they have learned before, particularly within the areas of drawing, painting, colour theory and sculpture.
+The children will then utilise the skills as well as their knowledge of an art period or artist to combine these and create a final unit independent piece .
 Through this process, children are enabled to develop their preferences for mediums and genres of art, as well as analyse pieces in a critical way.

 The joy of art is that all children can succeed and express themselves through it and it is our job to provide children with a range of experiences of viewing art as well as creating art to establish children’s individual preferences.
 Over the journey of their school career the children will build up their own reference portfolio in the form of their sketchbook where they can see their skill development as well as refer back and make links across different areas.